SUPERSAIYANSLAYIN/ideapad330-config/README.md

 This config file is for Lenovo Ideapad 330 laptop (Specifically 15ICH model).

 ## What is working
-Everything, including webcam, touchpad, battery status, Wi-Fi (If adapter is Intel Dual-Band Wireless AC 3165 or similar), sound, etc...
+Everything, including webcam, touchpad, battery status, Wi-Fi (If adapter is Intel Dual-Band Wireless AC 3165 or similar), Bluetooth, sound, etc...

 ## Notes
 **DO NOT UPGRADE TO KERNEL >= 4.18 UNTIL ACPI BUG GETS FIXED!**, I recommend using **4.14.83**.